imbrn/cocos-stars/README.md

 * active_star.png
 * inactive_star.png

+and the following sound:

+* audio/star.mp3

-but you can configure whatever images you like.
+but you can configure whatever sound and images you like.